RALtoday City Guide Play Banner

 • Wheelchair accessible: No

-Hike this looped trail if you’re looking for serene lake and creek views.
+Hike this well-marked looped trail if you’re looking for serene lake and creek views.
 It’s perfect for families and offers off-trails excursions and a nearby playground.
 Pro tip: Keep an eye out for the park’s namesake bird.

 The NCMA Park during fall.